glotzerlab/hoomd-rs/doc/src/mc-tutorial/random-walk.md

 `$kT$` (`kt`) is the temperature of the simulation (in units of energy), `$d$` (`d`) is the maximum distance to move a point during a trial move, and `$N$` (`n`) is the number of points to add to the **microstate**.
+It is a good idea to collect all your model parameters into one place in the code, especially those that are used in multiple places.

 ### Microstate

 The **microstate** describes all of the degrees of freedom in the simulation.
-In this example, it consists of `$N$` **bodies**, each of which is a single point (a later tutorial will show how you can create other types of bodies).
+In this example, it consists of `$N$` **bodies**, each of which is a single point (later tutorials will show how you can create other types of bodies).
 This code builds a microstate and adds `$N$` points at the origin:
 ```rust,ignore
 {{#include ../../../examples/mc-tutorial/random-walk.rs:microstate}}